5l1v3r1/KINDLILY/README.md

 # Dependencies

 Recently started with C#.
-Eventually plan on making payloads that take advante of platform invocation.
+Eventually plan on making payloads that take advantagee of platform invocation.